The ear consists of three parts- external ear, middle ear and internal ear

 The External Ear

 The external ear consists of the (i) auricle or pinna, (ii) external acoustic meatus and (iii) the tympanic membrane.

 The entire pinna, except its lobule, and the outer part of external acoustic meatus is made up of a framework of a single piece of yellow elastic cartilage covered with skin.

-The latter is closely adherent to te perichondrium on its lateral surface while it is slightly loose on the medial surface.
-The various elevations and depressions seen on the lateral surface of pinna.
+The latter is closely adherent to the perichondrium on its lateral surface while it is slightly loose on the medial surface.
+Various elevations and depressions are seen on the lateral surface of pinna.

 There is no cartilage between the tragus and crus of the helix.
 An incision made in this area will not cut through the cartilage and is used for endaural approach in surgery of the meatus or mastoid.
 Pinna is also the source of several graft materials for the surgeon.

 Cartilage from the tragus, perichondrium from the tragus or concha and fat from the lobule are frequently used for reconstructive surgeries.

 External acoustic meatus extends from the bottom of the concha to the tympanic membrane and measures about 24 mm along its posterior wall.
 It is also called auditary canal or simply ear canal.
 The meatus is not a straight tube, its outer part is directed upwards, backwards and medially while its inner part is directed downwards, forwards and medially.
 Therefore, to see the tympanic membrane, the pinna has to be pulled upwards, backwards and laterally so as to bring the two parts in alignment.

 It forms outer one-third (8 mm) of the meatus.
 Its cartilage is a continuation of the cartilage which forms the framework of the pinna.
 This cartilage is deficient at two places – the “fissures of Santorini” and through them, parotid or superficial mastoid infections can appear in the meatus or vice versa.